 \begin{remark} If the predicate $P$ is biased, the distinguishing task with a random binary string is trivial.
 In this case, we define the decision problem to instead distinguish from a random binary string with the same bias as $P$.
 That is, if $\Pr[P(x) = 1] = \eta$, then the distinguishing task is with the distribution $(G, b)$ where $b$ is sampled from $Bern(\eta)^m$. \end{remark}

 The main improvement of our work over all existing search-to-decision reductions is the removal of the requirement of the predicate being sensitive.
-This generalisation opens up the possibility of constructing local PRG's (including strong ones, following \cite{AK19}) using the hardness of inverting a wider range of local functions.
-Lack of sensitivity is potentially beneficial from a cryptographic perspective, as it means one less form of structure that might enable algorithms.
-This aligns with the results of \cite{DMR23}, who proposed alternatives to the XOR-MAJ predicate for use in random local functions.
-For instance, they identified a predicate on 9 variables that has maximal algebraic immunity and resilience among all such predicates (both being properties needed for security), and this predicate is non-sensitive.
+This generalisation opens up the possibility of constructing local PRGs (including strong ones, following \cref{thm:ak19}) using the hardness of inverting a wider range of local functions.
+Lack of sensitivity is potentially beneficial from a cryptographic perspective, as it means one less form of structure, which may make certain classes of attacks harder to mount.

 While some of the steps in our reduction are similar to those in prior work, the core of our approach is substantially different.
 For instance, in contrast to \cite{App12,BSV19}, we directly obtain our search algorithm from the decision algorithm, without going through an intermediate predictor for output bits.
 And in contrast to \cite{BRT25}, the predicate is preserved in the course of our reduction.